 The learning program in Years 1-6 supports children as they shift from ‘learning to read’ to ‘reading to learn’.
 Learning experiences take account of the increased importance of peers and higher levels of cognitive skills, including the ability to become both self reflective and outward looking.
 Students are challenged to extend themselves, achieve their full potential across all dimensions of life and be increasingly independent in their learning.

-Our year-group teaching teams take pride in bringing the curriculum to life through creative and engaging methods, such as the Year 6 Parliament program, which gives students hands-on experience and understanding of the Australian parliamentary system.
+Our year-group teaching teams take pride in bringing the curriculum to life through creative and engaging methods, such as the Year 6 leadership program, which gives students hands-on experience and understanding of the Australian parliamentary system.

 Information and communication technology features throughout the school.
 Each class and year group makes use of a wide range of devices that support and enhance learning.